 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be a difficult conversation, as it is about balancing what you consider your worth and what the employer thinks they’ll be able to afford.
-If it’s done right it could be an enjoyable experience for both parties that results in a greater salary for the employee and greater satisfaction for the employees in their work.
-Here’s how to bargain your salary in confidence.
+A salary negotiation can be an extremely difficult process, since it is about balancing what you believe you’re worth with what an employer thinks they’re able to pay.
+If it’s done right, it can be an enjoyable experience for both sides that results in a higher pay for the employee, as well as greater employee engagement in their work.
+Here’s how you can negotiate your salary confidently.

-- Gather information through the networking of colleagues, using online resources such as LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.
+- Find out information by socializing with colleagues, using online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- Prepare talking points ahead of the time, including education and certificates, years of relevant experience, the results and achievements, unique skill set & abilities, industry expertise, and training potential.
+- Create talking points ahead of time, including education & certifications as well as years of relevant experience, the results and achievements, unique skill set & qualifications, industry knowledge and training potential.

-- During negotiations, be assured and confident but remain flexible and open.
+- In the course of negotiations, you should be assertive and confident, yet flexible and open.
 You should highlight tangible results you’ve had in your previous roles.

 Do your research